LukaKaranovic/surrounded/docs/uatesting.md

 To check that the expected results match the actual results, we compare the actual results to the predefined results.
 If the behaviour matches, the test has passed.
 If the behaviour doesn’t match, the test has failed.
 If all of the tests are run, just one test failure causes the whole test run to be a failure.

 Our test results will then be output in a machine-readable XML file which can be read by Unity and GitHub Actions giving us a log of how the tests were run and if they either passed or failed.
+* This will be the user's way of seeing if the tests work or not.

 To ensure that our test process adheres to the version control process, all test scripts must be added to the testing branch immediately after being reviewed and verified to work properly.